nashville-software-school/server-side-python-curriculum/INSTALLATIONS.md

 ## Managing versions

+> **Prerequisite:** For pyenv to install correctly, you need the Xcode command line tools.
+Type this command into your terminal and wait. `xcode-select --install`

 ### OSX / pyenv

 OSX users, you should have Homebrew installed at this point.
 If you don't, do it now.
 Then run these commands in order.